MK2112/minicorpus/Readme.md

 # MiniCorpus

 MiniCorpus reproduces and enhances [MiniPile (Kaddour, Jean.
 2023)](https://arxiv.org/abs/2304.08442), a distilled subset of [The Pile Deduplicated](https://huggingface.co/datasets/EleutherAI/the_pile_deduplicated).
-MiniPile enables efficient LLM training using two orders of magnitude less data while maintaining competitive performance compared to models trained on the full deduplicated Pile.
+MiniPile enables efficient LLM training using two orders of magnitude less data while aiming to maintain competitive performance compared to models trained on the full deduplicated Pile.

 MiniCorpus covers the following steps:
-1. Reproducing MiniPile from 'The Pile Deduplicated' from scratch, using HuggingFace and PyTorch.
+1. Reproducing MiniPile from 'The Pile Deduplicated' from scratch using HuggingFace and PyTorch.
 2. Further improving the MiniPile pipeline and creating more effective versions of MiniPile.
 3. Preparing the optimized pipeline for general applicability with the theoretical example of [RefinedWeb (Penedo, et al. 2023)](https://arxiv.org/abs/2306.01116).